josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 But when I got done with all that, I had to wonder: **could I really call any of that _productive_**?

 - At work, I didn't understand the codebases I was working in, and though I was contributing to them, I gained no real context about them.
 I was opening PRs, but I couldn't really defend what was in them, or say whether or not they worked with the system.
 I was constantly afraid I'd messed something up without realizing it, and learned virtually nothing about the unfamiliar languages
-- Most of the other updates weren't really _needed_ per se, and afterwards, the apps themselves weren't any different; the changes just made me feel good, while making little to no difference on the user side of the software
+- Most of the other updates weren't really _needed_ per se, and afterwards, the apps themselves weren't any different; the changes just made me feel good, while making little to no difference on the user side of the software. (_And even though I'd migrated from Nuxt 2 to Nuxt 3, I still knew nothing about Nuxt 3_.)
 - The new features I built were neat, but they weren't actually being used
 - The greenfield projects were quickly abandoned
 - I didn't really need the tests that bad, and I wasn't quite sure whether they were doing the anything worthwhile in the first place